catalinred/catalinred.github.com/_posts/2015-05-25-web-design-is-not-just-web-design-anymore.markdown

 **TL;DR this is just a short rant.**

-From sketch to the final result, when crafting an web page or an UI element you have to answer to lots and lots of questions.
+From sketch to the final result, when crafting a web page or a UI element you have to answer lots and lots of questions.

-## Mobile first, right?
+## Mobile-first, right?
-The new thing you're working on it, is going to be mobile first, ain't that right?
+The new thing you're working on it, is going to be mobile-first, ain't that right?

-Then you know about how to use correctly the [`viewport`](http://webdesign.tutsplus.com/tutorials/quick-tip-dont-forget-the-viewport-meta-tag--webdesign-5972) meta tag and you're eager to use the latest [HTML5 input types](http://html5doctor.com/html5-forms-input-types/) like search, email, URL etc.
+Then you know about how to use correctly the [`viewport`](http://webdesign.tutsplus.com/tutorials/quick-tip-dont-forget-the-viewport-meta-tag--webdesign-5972) meta tag and you're eager to use the latest [HTML5 input types](http://html5doctor.com/html5-forms-input-types/) like search, email, URL, etc.

-With all this mobile friendly stuff, you know you have to pass Google's latest [mobile-friendly test](https://www.google.com/webmasters/tools/mobile-friendly/), don't you?
+With all this mobile-friendly stuff, you know you have to pass Google's latest [mobile-friendly test](https://www.google.com/webmasters/tools/mobile-friendly/), don't you?
 After all, we all want [better mobile rankings](http://www.advancedwebranking.com/blog/google-mobile-update-study/).

 Also, PageSpeed and YSlow are still mandatory to have in your toolbox.

 ##How this will behave on multiple displays?

 What are the main layout breakpoints?
 How can this be progressively enhanced to take advantage of modern web development techniques?
 Is CSS `@supports` an option here?
 Or maybe `flexbox` will be useful later to solve some [existential CSS problems](http://philipwalton.github.io/solved-by-flexbox/).

-## How can SVG can help in this particular case?
+## How can SVG help in this particular case?
 Should you use a background image SVG, if yes then you should use the multiple backgrounds fallback to add a PNG for older browsers.

-Hm, but you could go with inline SVG because you have full control on its paths and shapes.
-Cool, so now you have to add a IE only HTML comment in order to add the PNG fallback, just in case you're not using Modernizr for your project.
+Hm, but you could go with inline SVG because you have full control of its paths and shapes.
+Cool, so now you have to add a IE-only HTML comment in order to add the PNG fallback, just in case you're not using Modernizr for your project.

 ## How to optimize images?